 The Offshore Oil & Gas Technology Specialisation within the Bachelor of Engineering (Mechanical Engineering) curriculum at NUS was launched with the support of EDB, MPA, together with a number of major Oil & Gas service companies and Offshore & Marine companies.
 The keen interest and serious intent to recruit mechanical engineering graduates are demonstrated by numerous scholarships offered every year by Oil & Gas service companies and Offshore & Marine companies to students taking this specialisation.

 You spend the first two years building a solid foundation in mechanical engineering.
-Specialisation starts from Stage 3, when you read compulsory technical electives from Group A and at least another three from Group B in the list below.
+Specialisation starts from Stage 3, when you read compulsory module, ME4105 Specialisation Study Module, and at least three technical electives from Group A in the list below.
 You will work on offshore oil & gas related design and final year projects (FYP), and are encouraged to participate in relevant industry attachments.
 Guest speakers from the offshore oil & gas industry will also be invited to deliver industrial application lectures to provide insights to the industry.
 You will be assessed through an FYP dissertation and oral presentation.